ARCTraining/swd2_git/_episodes/04-changes.md

     comparing the old and new versions of the file.
 2. The second line tells exactly which versions of the file Git is comparing;
-    `df0654a` and `315bf3a` are unique computer-generated labels for those versions.
+    `17e2b79` and `2485f1d` are unique computer-generated labels for those versions.
 3. The third and fourth lines once again show the name of the file being changed.
 4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
     In particular,
-    the `+` marker in the first column shows where we added a line.
+    the `+` marker in the first column shows where we added new lines.

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add note about project responsibilities"
 $ git status
 ~~~
 {: .bash}